wegrzynm82/wmbusmeters/README.md

     --useconfig=<dir> load config files from dir/etc
-    --usestderr write notices/debug/verbose and other logging output to stderr (the default) --usestdoutforlogging write debug/verbose and logging output to stdout --verbose for more information
+    --usestderr write notices/debug/verbose and other logging output to stderr (the default) --usestdoutforlogging write debug/verbose and logging output to stdout --utf=<what> what to do when wmbusmeters sees an Unknown Telegram Format, e.g. --utf=log:CMD(curl ...):2022-05-01 A telegram format is unknown if the tuple: <len,c-field,(dll,ell,afl,tpl)-ver,(dll,ell,afl,tpl)-type> has not been seen before.
+    --verbose for more information
     --version print version
 ```